wangyi-fudan/wymlp/README.md

 3:	In practice, it is OK to call model function parallelly with multi-threads, however, they may be slower for small net.

-4:	The code is portable, however, if -Ofast -march=native is used on X86, autovectorization will make it even faster.
+4:	The code is portable, however, if -Ofast is used on X86, autovectorization will make it even faster.

 5:	The default and suggested model is shared hidden-hidden weights.
 If you want conventional MLP, please replace it with the following lines:
 ```C++